Thermalization of dilute impurities in one dimensional spin chains: Level statistics and fidelity susceptibility

 where the expectation is over all eigenstates and realizations of the weak disorder in the chain.
 It is convenient to scale $\chi$ by the ergodic value corresponding to $V=0$ and analyze the ratio $\chi(V)/\chi(0)$, which should saturate at $L$ independent value in the ergodic regimes and diverge exponentially at the localization transition.
 This scaled susceptibility is plotted in Fig.~\ref{fig:typicalAGP}.

 In Fig.~\ref{fig:typicalAGP} (A) we illustrate the susceptibility for the full model.
 At small values of $V$, i.e. on the ETH side, we identify a good collapse of the data followed by a clear peak in the susceptibility with a height that approximately scales like $\chi\sim e^{2S(L)}$.
 The inset shows the extracted peak position with system size, the latter is linear to good approximation with a numerically extracted slope $V^\ast \propto 0.26 L$.
-This expectation fully agrees with an intuitive picture that as $V$ becomes extensive there is not enough bandwidth in the system to delocalize it.
-A more careful analysis, which we do next, shows that $V^\ast$ scales slightly slower than linearly with $L$: $V^\ast\propto L/\log(L)$ (see Eq.~\eqref{eq:V_FGR} below).
+This expectation up to a $\log(L)$ correction fully agrees with the scaling extracted earlier comparing the FGR relaxation rate and the level spacing (see Eq.~\eqref{eq:V_FGR}).
+The $\log(L)$ correction is not visible in numerics due to small system sizes.
 Further note that the level spacing ratio $\left< r\right>$ (see Fig.~\ref{fig:levelRsingle}) at the peak susceptibility is close to the GOE value.
 The latter is consistent with recent works on MBL~\cite{suntajs2019quantum,suntajs2020transition,sels2020dynamical,leblond2020universality}.